Malaysia–Ukraine relations: History

-Diplomatic relations between the two countries was established on 3 March 1992, and Malaysia was among the first countries to recognise the independence of Ukraine.
+Diplomatic relations between the two countries were established on 3 March 1992, and Malaysia was among the first countries to recognise the independence of Ukraine.
 In 2003, Malaysian Prime Minister Mahathir Mohamad paid an official visit to meet the President of Ukraine Leonid Kuchma.
-Since the visit, the relations between these two countries focused on economic, scientific, military-technical and humanitarian aspects.
+Since the visit, the relations between these two countries have focused on economic, scientific, military-technical and humanitarian aspects.
 Ukraine praised Malaysia on its Islamic affairs administration and expressed interest in learning from Malaysia's experience in that regard.

+On 17 July 2014, Malaysia Airlines Flight 17 was shot down over Ukraine.

+During the 2022 Russian invasion of Ukraine, Malaysia supported and voted in favor of the 11th Emergency Special Session (ESS) of the United Nations General Assembly, which demanded that Russia immediately end its military operations in Ukraine.
+In February 2023, Malaysia sent medical aid to Ukraine.

 Education relations

 Malaysia concluded a Memorandum of Understanding (MoU) with three prominent universities in Ukraine to operate three Offshore Campus Medical Degree Programmes to award local students with the Doctor of Medicine (MD) degree.

 Economic relations

 In 2012, Ukraine's exports to Malaysia (estimated at U$236.6 million) included chemical and organic fertilisers and sunflower oil.

 Malaysia's exports to Ukraine (around U$125.7 million) included palm oil, electrical machinery and equipment, video and audio equipment, rubber, boilers, industrial machinery and equipment, furniture, plastics and plastic products, cocoa, soaps and other washing preparations equipment.